jim-easterbrook/Photini/README.rst

 Work has begun on providing Photini in multiple languages.
 I rely on users to do the translation, as I am not fluent in any language other than English.
-I'm in the process of moving online translations from Transifex_ to Weblate_.
+The project uses an online translation service called Weblate_.
 If you'd like to help translate Photini, please join the `Photini team on Hosted Weblate`_.
 For more details, see the `localisation documentation`_.